Ayrton Senna: In popular culture

 As part of Japanese publisher Shueisha's sponsorship of McLaren, Senna collaborated with Akira Toriyama, the creator of Dragon Ball, on artwork for Weekly Shōnen Jump featuring McLaren-themed illustrations of Dragon Ball characters.
 Senna was also featured in GP Boy, a two-volume manga published in Weekly Shōnen Jump to commemorate Shueisha's sponsorship, and in F1 no Senkō, also published on Jump, which recounts the 1991 Formula One season from Senna's perspective.

 Senna launched the cartoon character Senninha ("Little Senna") in 1993/94 to appeal to Brazilian children.
 A Senninha comic book ran from 1994 to 2000, with a brief relaunch in 2008.
 To this day the brand and character Senninha continues to be featured in many different products sold internationally and in the Brazilian market, part of the profits are reverted to the Instituto Ayrton Senna for the developing of educational projects.

 Senna is mentioned in episode 151 of the Japanese animated series Gintama, along with two other F1 drivers, Jacques Villeneuve and Rubens Barrichello.

 Senna's nephew Bruno voiced an animated depiction of his uncle in McLaren's Tooned cartoon series to commemorate McLaren's 50th anniversary.
 Episode 6 of the series' second season tells a fictionalized account of Senna's career with McLaren involving a rivalry with the character Professor M (voiced by Alexander Armstrong).

+Sylvester Stallone said that Senna once contacted him with an offer to portray him in a biographical film and sent him his racing helmet; he added that the project did not materialize due to Senna's death but Stallone was able to re-direct his racing research and preparation into Driven in 2001.

 In 2024, Netflix released an eponymous biographical miniseries based on Senna's life, starring Gabriel Leone as Senna.

 Senna has been referenced by several songwriters: